imatheria/Texter/README.md

 I use this in Firefox and sometimes Chrome, and as for now, Firefox performs best for this.

+Texter comes with **minimal dependencies.** Except for THREE.js and a jison parser, it requires **nothing** else, which makes it a little hard for me finding the right open-source-license for it.
+All of it is hand made, and it reached a quite stable state.

 ## Development progress

 Right now, i'm getting some examples to work to show them inside this readme.
 Get a first glance of Texter here -> <a href="https://imatheria.github.io/Texter/texter.html" target="_blank">https://imatheria.github.io/Texter/texter.html</a>

-Unfortunately, the GitHub-Pages routines collide with Texter's routines for fetching files, having it crash with a lot of errormessages from a bunch of \*.jsm files. it seems i'll have to find a hosting solution for it.
+Unfortunately, the GitHub-Pages routines collide with Texter's routines for fetching files, having it crash with a lot of errormessages from a bunch of \*.jsm files. it seems i'll have to find another hosting solution for it.

 Texter just requires a static webserver with no other frameworks shooting in.
 So for now, you can download the repository and use a tool like hfs to access texter.html on localhost in your browser on your own machine.